How NaNoWriMo Works for Writers

 Event end

-• You can create new goals throughout the year, with personal challenges or site-wide events like Camp NaNoWriMo in April and July.
+• Do you want to write another?
+You can create new projects and goals throughout the year, with personal challenges or site-wide events like Camp NaNoWriMo in April and July.

 Read more on our Help & FAQ page.